LimpSquid/led-cube-engine/README.md

 1. Finally, check out the [programs](#programs) section for a detailed overview of all commands that are available.

 ## Build options
-Below an overview of all the available build options endpoints that can be accessed by a client that is using the system key UUID.
+Below an overview of all the available build options:

 option|type|description|default
 -|-|-|-